Frequently Asked Questions

 - Who can participate in Securities Lending?

-- Can I lend my securities which are bought using a CPF investment account?
+- Can I lend securities that are bought using my CPF investment account?

-- How do I know which of my securities are eligible for lending?
+- How do I check if my securities are eligible for lending?

-- How long will my securities be lent out?
+- How long will my securities be lent out for?

-- What is the lending rate I will get for lending my securities?
+- What is the lending rate I will receive for lending my securities?

 - How is the lending fee computed?